josias-r/boarding.js/readme.md

 > This is a port of [driver.js](https://github.com/kamranahmedse/driver.js).
 > It uses a different highlight technique under the hood, which does not fiddle with z-index.
-> This ensures the layout will always stay instact.
+> This ensures the layout will always stay intact.
 With driver.js this is not the case

 <h1 align="center"><img height="150" src="./public/images/boarding.svg" /><br> Boarding.js</h1>